theranbrig/cs-fundamentals/career prep/career_prep.md

 Hello Jacob,

-Thank you very much for getting back to me about the opportunity for the Front-End Developer position at Vend.ly.
-I am so excited for the opportunity to discuss joining your fantastic team.
+Thank you very much for getting back to me about the job position as Front-End Developer position at Vend.ly.
+I am so excited for the opportunity to discuss joining your fantastic team and I think that I can be a great asset to your company.

-I have the following times available next week:
+I have the following times available for next week:

   - Monday: 2-5
   - Wednesday: 1-5